 The Localism Act 2011 introduced a power for residents to approve or veto excessive council tax increases.
 This means that any local authority setting an excessive increase as set by the Secretary of State would trigger a referendum of all registered electors in their area.
 The Government confirmed in the Local Government Finance Settlement that they are giving local authorities in England additional flexibility in setting Council Tax by increasing the referendum limit for increases in Council Tax to 3% per year from April 2023.
 In addition, local authorities with social care responsibilities will be able to increase the adult social care precept by up to 2 per cent per year.
-This will give local authorities greater flexibility to set Council Tax levels based on the needs, resources and priorities of their area, including adult social care.
+This will give local authorities of their area, including adult social care.